 The trail still level crosses another foot bridge and reaches a trail junction at 0.5-miles.

-The yellow trail to the left (east) is the Batavia Kill Trail and will take you to the former site of the Batavia Kill Escarpment Trail and will offer the hiker with nice options for day hikes and camping.and a couple of .
-This old logging road climbs steeply to the
+The yellow trail to the left (east) is the Batavia Kill Trail and will take you to the former site of the Batavia Kill lean-to and a couple of designated campsites.
+This old logging road climbs steeply to the Escarpment Trail and will offer the hiker with nice options for day hikes and camping.

 At just about 1-mile a yellow trail marker indicates a pipe fed spring just east of the trail.
-The path starts a steeper climb with the aid of switchbacks up closer to the.
-The notch named Lockwood is about 3,450 feet and 1.4-miles from the trailhead.
+The path starts a steeper climb with the aid of switchbacks up closer to the notch.
+The notch named Lockwood Gap is about 3,450 feet and 1.4-miles from the trailhead.

 As the hiker ascends into the notch the hardwoods become smaller but still stand straight.
 The trail for Black Dome turns right (west) and climbs 530 feet in .6 miles.
-Climbing out of the notch the hiker reaches thesign quickly and reaches a limited view at about 3,600 feet.
+Climbing out of the notch the hiker reaches the 3500-foot sign quickly and reaches a limited view at about 3,600 feet.

 However, the best view on Black Dome is yet to come!